 The Phaistos Disk: A New Way of Looking at the Language Behind the Script

-In this seminar, I introduce a new, linguistics-based method of analyzing the behavior of signs in the Aegean family of scripts (Linear A, Linear B, Cypro-Minoan, the Cypriot Syllabary and the script on the Phaistos Disk).
+In this seminar, I introduce a new, linguistics-based method of analysing the behaviour of signs in the Aegean family of scripts (Linear A, Linear B, Cypro-Minoan, the Cypriot Syllabary and the script on the Phaistos Disk).
 Using this method on two scripts at once results in metrics expressing the likelihood that both scripts encode the same language.
-As the method is based solely on the behavior of the signs (not their phonetic values), it can be applied to the undeciphered scripts as well as the deciphered ones.
+As the method is based solely on the behaviour of the signs (not their phonetic values), it can be applied to the undeciphered scripts as well as the deciphered ones.

 When this method is applied to the two deciphered scripts (Linear B and the Cypriot Syllabary, which both encode Greek), the results indicate a 97% probability that the two scripts encode the same language, without the analyst needing to know the phonetic values of any of the signs.
-When the Cypriot Syllabary and Linear A are analyzed together, this probability falls to 55%, indicating that Linear A does not encode Greek.
-A similarly low result (45%) is obtained when Linear B and the Phaistos Disk are analyzed together.
+When the Cypriot Syllabary and Linear A are analysed together, this probability falls to 55%, indicating that Linear A does not encode Greek. low result (45%) is obtained when Linear B and the Phaistos Disk are analysed together.